How to Get an Apartment in New York Right Out of College

 Check Your Credit Report Regularly

-Some recent graduates may have great credit, in which case, you’re all set in that department.
+Some recent graduates may have excellent credit, so you're all set in that department.

 Let that be a positive launching point for your adult finances, on which you can build.

-Check your credit score at least once a year, or check it online every few months (make sure when you do it’s “soft pull” meaning it won’t affect your credit score and considered a serious credit inquiry) to stay on top of it.
+Check your credit score at least once a year, or check it online every few months (make sure when you do, it's "soft pull," meaning it won't affect your credit score and will be considered a severe credit inquiry) to stay on top of it.

-You can also call your bank or research online on how you can improve your credit rating as well.
+You can also call your bank or research online on how to improve your credit rating.

-Whatever you do, do not take your score for granted in thinking it’s great.
+Whatever you do, please do not take your score for granted in thinking it's great.

-Credit companies and banks do make errors, relatives may put bills under your name that can bring your credit score down considerably.
+Credit companies and banks make errors; relatives may put bills under your name, which can considerably bring your credit score down.

 Rooms Vs. Apartments

-While having an apartment is a great luxury if you can afford it, it probably won’t be feasible or sustainable to the majority of young people entering the workforce in New York City, or even attending school.
+While having an apartment is a great luxury if you can afford it, it probably won't be feasible or sustainable for the majority of young people entering the workforce in New York City or even attending school.

 Pros and Cons of Living with Friends

-Living with someone can be an intimate experience and you may discover unpleasant things about even very close friends or you may find that you are completely incompatible in a living situation.
+Living with someone can be an intimate experience, and you may discover unpleasant things about even very close friends or find that you are completely incompatible in a living situation.

-Unless you already have had a positive experience living with the same friends, it may end up ruining your relationships.
+It may ruin your relationships unless you already have had a positive experience living with the same friends.

-For some living with strangers may be more suitable especially if that means you can keep the apartment environment according to more measured boundaries.
+Living with strangers may be more suitable for some, especially if you can keep the apartment environment according to more measured boundaries.

 Many people use sites like Facebook and Craigslist to track down potential roommates.